Linux Windows Python Virtualization Networking Security Cloud

-Post-Installation Steps for Minimal Rocky Linux in Production
+🛠 Post-Installation Checklist for Minimal Rocky Linux Setup (Production-Ready)

-Start by giving your machine a proper identity and setting up a non-root admin user.
+Begin by assigning a proper hostname and creating a non-root admin user.

 hostnamectl set-hostname your-hostname